 Once an applicant submits their application, they can check the status online through the Application Status Online.
 Login information for the Applicant Status Online is emailed to applicants when the application is submitted to the law school.
 The admissions committee will review files in the order that they were completed.
 Our admissions committee is devoted to reviewing each file in a holistic manner.
-Please allow four-to-six weeks to receive an admission decision.
+Please allow four-to-12 weeks to receive an admission decision.
 Offers of admission will be sent via U.S. mail.
 Other admission decisions will be sent via email.
-Changes to an applicant's email or mailing address should be communicated to the Office of Admissions immediately.
+Changes to an applicant's email or mailing address should be communicated to the Office of Admission immediately.

 Email | Phone: 916.739.7105 | Hours: Monday through Friday from 8:30 a.m. to 5:30 p.m.